PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 07:17:21
+Last updated: 2024-04-07 07:17:54
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: Summer will end soon enough, and childhood as well.  -  Eddard Stark